bzminer/bzminer/README.md

-  safety.sustain_s           How long a card must stay over a limit before it is paused, in seconds (rejects transient spikes) safety.resume_margin       Resume only once the value drops to (limit - this), in the tripped limit's unit (C/W/A) - hysteresis so it does not flap safety.resume_s            And stayed under the resume point this long, in seconds auto-update                Signed executable update on launch: off, latest, or a GitHub version tag (e.g. v100.21).
+  safety.sustain_s           How long a card must stay over a limit before it is paused, in seconds (rejects transient spikes) safety.resume_margin       Resume only once the value drops to (limit - this), in the tripped limit's unit (C/W/A) - hysteresis so it does not flap safety.resume_s            And stayed under the resume point this long, in seconds stall_guard.enabled        Restart mining (device implementations rebuilt, pools reconnected) when the rig is connected and reporting a hashrate but the pool credits no shares. false = off stall_guard.min_idle_s     Never act before this long without an accepted share, in seconds stall_guard.gap_multiple   Nor before this many times how long a share SHOULD take here - the measured mean interval between this algorithm's shares, or what the difficulty predicts (the est. tbs under the table) until two shares exist to measure one - whichever wait is longer.
+Shares are Poisson-distributed, so a genuine gap this long has probability e^-20.
+Lower it to detect a stall sooner on a rig whose shares are hours apart, at the cost of restarting a merely unlucky one stall_guard.cooldown_s     Minimum seconds between two recoveries stall_guard.max_ineffective Give up after this many recoveries in a row that produced no accepted share - a restart loop mines less than a stall.
+0 = never give up stall_guard.worker_hang_s  The OTHER signal: a device thread that has stopped hashing at all (no completed batch, so not one hash added) while the rig is mining and that card is not parked.
+Try a restart after this many seconds.
+Must clear the longest legitimate silence a device can have, which is a BUILD - a DAG, a kernel load, a PCIe probe - not a search.
+0 = off stall_guard.worker_kill_s  And if that did not help, or did not finish - a thread wedged inside a driver call cannot be joined, so the restart itself blocks on it - stop answering the process watchdog after this many seconds so it kills and restarts the miner.
+That is the only thing that clears such a thread.
+0 = off auto-update                Signed executable update on launch: off, latest, or a GitHub version tag (e.g. v100.21).
 CLI: --auto-update dmon                       Device-monitor mode: telemetry + web UI only, no mining (CLI: --dmon) http_enabled               Serve the monitoring web UI + JSON API (needs the webui plugin; no plugin = no HTTP server)